mattteochen/pytorch/dev/ALLREDUCE_FUSION.md

    op doesn't produce.
 Supporting training would require either: (a) having the fused op also return the intermediates, or (b) recomputing them from the pre_norm output in the backward graph.

+8. **Memory pool double buffering.** The post-kernel barrier (~5us) could be eliminated by alternating between two symmetric memory buffers across iterations.
+While rank N reads from buffer A, the next matmul writes to buffer B — removing the read-after-write hazard without synchronization.